MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 Common scenarios:

-1. In an environment, create a small "discussion area" with a few chairs or couches.
+- In an environment, create a small "discussion area" with a few chairs or couches.
 Place an Audio Zone over the area.
 Select the Audio Zone setting called "low attentuation."
 Anyone inside of this Audio Zone will hear anyone else inside the Zone clearly.
 You can also choose a setting called "Muffled voices outside" (tbd -- check on name) which muffles the voices of anyone outside the Audio Zone, making it easier for people inside the Zone to hear each other.

+- Set up walls and create distinct seperations between rooms.

+- Create tunnels that have more reverberation.

+- Have distinct acoustic features for different areas.
+For example, you can have an "outdoor space" where there's no echo and things sound flat, and an "indoor space" where concrete and glass surfaces result in more echo.

 =====================